or

 Climate change has helped make hurricanes stronger and more frequent.

-If you feel like you’ve seen hurricanes in the news a lot recently, you’re not wrong.
 As climate change has gotten worse over the past few decades, so have hurricanes.
 For instance, a 2013 study concluded that between 1975 and 2013, there was a significant increase in Category 4 and 5 hurricanes, occurring alongside significant increases in human-caused global heating, as per Yale Climate Connections.

-And according to the Union of Concerned Scientists, the authors of various scientific studies predict that as the planet continues to heat up, hurricanes will become faster and wetter — and therefore more destructive.
+According to the Union of Concerned Scientists, the authors of various scientific studies predict that as the planet continues to heat up, hurricanes will become faster and wetter — and therefore more destructive.

-The climate crisis is killing people by way of “natural” disasters such as Hurricane Ida.
+The climate crisis is killing people by way of “natural” disasters such as Hurricane Beryl.
 We have the power to put an end to the climate crisis — and to do so, we need the globe’s biggest governments to make some major changes.

 Advertisement